Edb83/snake/README.md

 - **Square viewports**

-  - On displays where the ratio between viewport width and height is 1.0 - 1.1, the `canvas` will exceed the viewable area and a scroll bar will appear
+On displays where the ratio between viewport width and height is 1.0 - 1.1, the `canvas` will exceed the viewable area and a scroll bar will appear.

 - **Loss of sound**

-  - When the game is minimised on iOS Safari, sound effects may no longer play when focus regained
+When the game is minimised on iOS Safari, sound effects may no longer play when focus is regained.

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>